How do you calculate Remaining Contract Charges?

 Example 2

-If you have any questions about Remaining Contract Charges, please don’t hesitate to get in touch with us using one of the options on our contact us page.
+If you have any questions about Remaining Contract Charges, please don’t hesitate to contact us using one of the options on our contact us page.

 Terminating your Home Broadband agreement early

-You can terminate your agreement with us at any time by contacting customer services or by placing an order with your new provider.
-If you are terminating whilst you are within your existing minimum term, a cancellation charge will apply, also known as an Early Cancelation Charge.
+You can terminate your agreement with us anytime by contacting customer services or placing an order with your new provider.
+If you terminate whilst you are within your existing minimum term, a cancellation charge will apply, also known as an Early Cancellation Charge.

 Your agreement will terminate 14 days from when we receive your request or from when you place your order with your new provider.
 You are free to change your mind and contact us to restore your agreement at any time during the notice period, or if you've placed an order with a new provider, by contacting them to cancel the order.